Spontaneous scalarization: Black-hole scalarization

-In light of the nontrivial effect of rotation on scalarization, it is quite natural to consider what happens when Gauss-Bonnet invariant is replaced with the Pontryagin invariant $\pnt$ as the ``curvature source''.
-The Pontryagin density is known to vanish in spherically symmetric spacetimes (such as that of Schwarzschild \bh) and becomes nonzero for stationary and axisymmetric spacetimes (such as that of a Kerr \bh).
-In this sense, all possible scalarized BHs in this theory are necessarily ``spin induced''; a fact naturally shared with \bh solutions in dynamical Chern-Simons gravity (see e.g.,~\textcite{Yunes:2009hc,Konno:2009kg}, and~\textcite{Alexander:2009tp} for a review) which features a linear coupling between the scalar field and the Pontryagin invariant.
-We remark that the coupling between scalar field and Pontryagin density results in field equations with higher order derivatives (contrary to the case of Gauss-Bonnet) and, as such, these models are usually treated as \EFT{s}, see e.g.,~\textcite{Motohashi:2011ds,Delsate:2014hba}. \textcite{Myung:2019wvb} studied the combined effect of Gauss-Bonnet and Pontryagin densities.
-In the test field limit, the scalar field dynamics with an effective mass proportional to $\phi^2 \, \pnt$ was also studied in a Kerr background~\cite{Gao:2018acg,Doneva:2021dcc} and in the Schwarzschild-NUT background~\cite{Brihaye:2018bgc}.
+In light of the nontrivial effect of rotation on scalarization, it is natural to consider what happens when the Gauss-Bonnet invariant is replaced by the Pontryagin invariant $\pnt$ as the ``curvature source'' to which the scalar field is couple.
+The Pontryagin density is known to vanish in spherically symmetric spacetimes (such as that of a Schwarzschild \bh) and becomes nonzero in nonspherically symmetric spacetimes (such as that of a Kerr \bh).
+In this sense, all scalarized BHs in theories that replace the Gauss-Bonnet invariant with the Pontryagin density are necessarily ``spin induced''; a characteristic shared with \bh solutions in dynamical Chern-Simons gravity [see e.g., \textcite{Yunes:2009hc,Konno:2009kg}, and \textcite{Alexander:2009tp} for a review] which features a linear coupling between the scalar field and the Pontryagin invariant.
+The coupling between a scalar field and the Pontryagin density leads to equations that are of third order in derivatives [see \textcite{Motohashi:2011ds,Delsate:2014hba}], which is not the case for a coupling with the Gauss-Bonnet invariant.
+Thus, although both of these couplings can be seen as part of an EFT, they lead to distinct challenges when it comes to nonlinear evolution. \textcite{Myung:2019wvb} studied the combined effect of Gauss-Bonnet and Pontryagin densities.
+In the test field limit, the scalar-field dynamics with an effective mass proportional to $\phi^2 \, \pnt$ was also studied in a Kerr background \cite{Gao:2018acg,Doneva:2021dcc} and in the Schwarzschild-Newman-Unti-Tamburino background \cite{Brihaye:2018bgc}.